Browsing publications by Dr Piers Cornelissen

 Dr Martin Tovee

-Differences in eye-movement patterns between Anorexic and control observers when judging body size and attractiveness2011
+Differences in eye-movement patterns between anorexic and control observers when judging body size and attractiveness2011

 Dr Piers Cornelissen